jakobj/psoftfloat-rs/README.md

 Software implementation of half-precision floating point numbers according to IEEE 754.
 Not all operations are supported.
 Only round to nearest, ties to even is implemented.
+Note that this implementation does not generate floating-point exception flags for underflow etc.

 ## WARNING
 This implementation is for educational purposes only.